 But luckily, pets are very adaptable as long as we ease them into their new life in Mexico.

-The “Pet Resume” Trick
+The “Pet Resume” Trick For Landlords

-Another thing you may have to consider is how “pet friendly” your next rental search might be.
-And more and more landlords are allowing fur babies.
+And more and more landlords are allowing fur babies when you want to rent a home.
 Even long term rentals that don’t say “pet friendly” or “se aceptan mascotas” might let you have your fur babies with you.
 All you have to do is ask!

 One of the most valuable tips from our Facebook community is the Pet Resume.
 When you are looking for a rental, don’t just ask “Are pets allowed?”
 Instead, give the landlord or management company: